-Energetic, comical, loud, and beautiful; all of these words describe the magnificent sun conure.
+Energetic, comical, loud, and beautiful; all of these words describe magnificent sun conures as pets.
 These birds can live up to 30 years with the right care, but you should know that they are much more demanding than the average parakeet or finch.
 Sun conures are boisterous, affectionate, and even a bit destructive if you don't channel their energy into acceptable activities.
 If you think you're up for the challenge, a sun conure just might be the greatest bird that ever owns you.

-According to Doctors Foster and Smith, a healthy sun conure diet consists of about 65 to 80 percent pellets, 15 to 30 percent vegetables, and about 5 percent fruits.
+A healthy sun conure diet consists of about 65 to 80 percent pellets, 15 to 30 percent vegetables, and about five percent fruits.

 - Pellets: Pellets formulated for conures supply rounded nutrition in every bite.
 Keep them available at all times.